Women in the Spanish Civil War: October 1937

 Argentina García was on the front in October 1937 in San Esteban de las Cruces.
-The communist's bravery in battle was recognized with a promotion to Captain in her Astruias Battalion.
+The communist's bravery in battle was recognized with a promotion to captain in her Astruias Battalion.

 1938

 Mujeres Libres became one of the most important women's anarchist organizations during the Civil War.
 Their Civil War ranks were aided by women moving over from CNT to participation in their organization.
-The organization's importance was a result of the activities they were carrying out.
-They included running educational programming, and trying to increase the literacy rate among women.
+The organization's importance was a result of the activities they were carrying out which included running educational programming, and trying to increase the literacy rate among women.
 They were also organizing collective kitchens, parent controlled daycare centers, and providing prenatal and infant health information to expecting parents.
 Mujeres Libres had over 20,000 members by 1938.
 Mujeres Libres was also publishing a journal of the same name in 1938.
 Writings found in it focused on personal autonomy, the creation of female identities, and self-esteem.
 It also often addressed the conflicts in identity between being a woman and being a mother, and how women should navigate their identities as maternal figures.

 The October 1938 CNT congress in Barcelona saw Mujeres Libres locked out, with the fifteen women strong delegation barred from entering.
 Women had previously been allowed to attend, but only as representatives of other, mixed gendered anarchist organizations.
 A women's only organization was not tolerated.
 The women protested this, and would not get an answer until an extraordinary meeting of CNT on 11 February 1939.
 When their answer came, it was that "an independent women's organization would undermine the overall strength of the libertarian movement and inject and element of disunity that would have negative consequences for the development of working-class interests and the liberarian movement on the whole."

+During the bombing raid of Republican airforce, known also as La Gloriosa, which targeted a small Andalusian town of Cabra, most of some 100-110 fatal casualties were women.
+It was the most deadly Republican bombing recorded during the war; it proved fatal as most bombs were dropped during a weekly fair.
+It was later claimed that Republican pilots have mistakenly taken provisional merchandise tents for makeshift premises of the Italian CTV.

 Throughout 1938 American anti-communist activist Aileen O'Brien returned to the United States after 17 months in Spain to give a lecture series advocating for the nationalist faction.
 Nationalist memoirist Luis Bolín recounted that while in the United States, O’Brien spoke on the telephone to every Catholic bishop in the country and begged them to request that their parish priests ask all members of their congregations to telegraph in protest to President Roosevelt.
 As a result, Bolín claimed, more than a million telegrams were received by the White House and a shipment of arms to the Republicans was stopped.